aysha-alfasi/The-purple-card-full-DApp-project/README.md

 # The Purple Card <💜💭/>

 Capture every fleeting thought on a purple card so it doesn't get lost and can come true one day!💡💜
-Users can create, edit, delete, and celebrate finished ideas with a cheerful popup that makes everything feel magical! 🎊

 The app is built on **React** for the frontend, with some magical backend logic using **Motoko** on **DFINITY's Internet Computer** 🧠💻

 Before this full-stack DApp came together, I first built the frontend with **React**.
 Check out the **exciting phases** of the frontend development in my [React Frontend Repository](https://github.com/aysha-alfasi/The-purple-card-frontend/commits/master/)🎨.
 That’s where the journey began!

-Now, in this repo, you’re exploring the full-stack experience! 🌟
+In this repo, you’re exploring the full-stack experience! 🌟

 ## visual overview 🍓